wbamberg/idl-reference/docs/nsISAXXMLReader.md

 Implementors are free (and encouraged) to invent their own properties,
 using names built on their own URIs.

-@param name The property name, which is a fully-qualified URI.
-@return The current value of the property.

 #### Parameters ####